apollographql/apollo/graph-manager-docs/source/integrations.md

 ## Datadog

-The Apollo Datadog integration allows you to forward all the performance metrics and analytics data that's available to you in Graph Manager to Datadog as well.
-This is particularly convenient for teams already relying on Datadog for their monitoring, and of the best perks is that Datadog has advanced filtering features that alerts can be set on, and teams can set those alerts based on their GraphQL metrics data from Graph Manager through Datadog.
+The Apollo Datadog integration allows you to forward the performance metrics that are available to you in Graph Manager to Datadog, which is convenient for teams already relying on Datadog for their monitoring.
+Datadog additionally supports an advanced function API, allowing teams to create sophisticated graphs and alerts for their GraphQL metrics.

 The Datadog metrics forwarded by Graph Manager are: